tburgin/FV2AuthPlugin/README.md

 Here is an Authorization Plugin that is designed to automatically, seamlessly and silently add users to FileVault 2 while the user is authenticating at the Login Window.

+Keep an eye on [crypt2](https://github.com/grahamgilbert/crypt2).
+Graham and I will be adding the functionality of FV2AuthPlugin to crypt2

 ## How to install

 The plugin must live here: `/Library/Security/SecurityAgentPlugins/FV2AuthPlugin.bundle`